gerekper/ganjaking/wp-content/plugins/coupon-referral-program/README.txt

 **SOME MORE POPULAR FEATURES**

-* **Add the Order ID in the Table for Referral Purchase:**
-The coupon reports now have the section to identify the order id for each referral purchase completed in-store.
+* **Add the Order ID in the Table for Referral Purchase:** The coupon reports now have the section to identify the order ID for each referral purchase completed in-store.

-* **Select Pages Where Referral Button Can Appear:**
-The referral button can appear on multiple pages.
+* **Select Pages Where Referral Button Can Appear:** The referral button can appear on multiple pages.
 You only need to select the pages where you want to display the button.
 You can also use the shortcode [crp_popup_button] for the same.

-* **General Coupon Setting:**
-Store owners can specify coupon length and prefixes.
+* **General Coupon Setting:** Store owners can specify coupon length and prefixes.

-* **Create Restriction on Coupon Usage:**
-Individual use of discount coupons can be initiated which means the same coupon cant be used in conjunction with other coupons.
+* **Create Restriction on Coupon Usage:** Individual use of discount coupons can be initiated which means the same coupon can't be used in conjunction with other coupons.
 Moreover, the number of times the same coupon can be used can also be fixed.

 == WHY SHOULD YOU HAVE A COUPON REFERRAL PROGRAM? ==

 Referral marketing is one of the effective marketing strategies for creating a powerful customer base, improving online eCommerce store conversion rates, and improving customer loyalty.
 It encourages customers to get coupon rewards for different activities they execute on the website such as sharing the referral link for signing up on your WooCommerce store.
 The WooCommerce referral plugin provides a discount referral coupon code to referrers and referred customers when they successfully meet the condition for reaching a discount coupon i.e.,  referral link sharing,  signup, and sales through referrals Online Discount Coupons are offered on.
 The referral system also allows users to share their referral links on social networking platforms and in their email inboxes.
 Thus, it will effectively spread your brand on online social media.

 == BENEFITS ==
 * **Builds Strong Customer Base:** The referral coupon code offers lucrative deals to attract more and more customers.
-* **Improves Interaction & Engagement Rate:**Using coupons and referral marketing together elevates engagement and interaction rate between your business and customers.
+* **Improves Interaction & Engagement Rate:** Using coupons and referral marketing together elevates engagement and interaction rate between your business and customers.
 * **Strong Customer Loyalty:** This WordPress referral plugin helps you create loyal customers as the referral coupon offers to keep your customers close and connected, and in return increase customer loyalty.
 * **Enhances Brand Awareness:** The referral marketing approach with coupons helps you to increase your brand awareness among the potential audience.
-* **Improves Customer Lifetime Value:** The WP referral code deals keep your customers satisfied and promote their shopping interests.
+* **Improves Customer Lifetime Value:** The WP referral code deals keep customers satisfied and promote their shopping interests.
 Thus, it helps in improving your customer lifetime value score.
-* **Leverages Referral Marketing:** It provides the option for referral link sharing on Facebook, Twitter, and email.
+* **Leverages Referral Marketing:** It allows referral link sharing on Facebook, Twitter, and email.
 This plugin promotes referral marketing tactics by collaborating with coupon marketing.
 * **You Get Full Control:** The Admin gets control over how many WooCommerce referrals the coupon for the referee will be valid.

 == COMPATIBILITIES AND BENEFITS ==

 **1. WooCommerce Points and Rewards:**
 The Coupon Referral Program is now compatible with [**WooCommerce Points and Rewards**](https://woocommerce.com/products/woocommerce-points-and-rewards/).
-Admin can reward their customers with points on referral signup and purchase if they don't wish to provide coupons.
-It provides the reward points set by the WooCommerce store owner on referral sign-up and purchases.
+Admin can reward their customers with points on referral signups and purchases if they wish to provide something other than coupons.
+It provides the reward points set by the WooCommerce store owner on referral sign-ups and purchases.

 == Benefits: ==
 * Provide points to reward for WooCommerce referrals.